sfrisk/webcomics-cms/content/comic/should-have-brought-a-cleric.md

             “I’m seeing a lot of blood down here while I’m hearing a lot of yammering up there,” he says.
+          script: "**Horbin:** I’m seeing a lot of blood down here while I’m hearing a lot of yammering up there."
         - panel: /assets/images/comic/wenches-003-b.jpg
           transcript: >-
             A zoomed out view of Horbin lying on the ground, he is now no more